 Derivatives enable copper companies to obtain fixed-price solutions, reduce risk, lock in profits, and protect margins.

-For example, a manufacturer of copper wire receives an order that it will not begin producing until six months from now.
+On July 1st, 2020, a manufacturer of copper wire receives an order that it will not begin producing until January of 2021.
 The manufacturer determines it will require approximately 2,500,000 pounds of copper to fulfill this order.

 Instead of immediately purchasing all the necessary copper and incurring extra storage costs, the manufacturer decides to hedge the necessary material using COMEX Copper futures (HG).

-The COMEX Copper futures contract (HG) has a contract size of 25,000 pounds.
-Therefore, in order to hedge 2,500,000 pounds, the manufacturer needs to purchase 100 HG futures contracts.
+The COMEX Copper Futures contract (HG) has a contract size of 25,000 pounds.
+To hedge 2,500,000 pounds, the manufacturer, therefore, needs to purchase 100 HG futures contracts.

-Current COMEX Copper futures contract price (six months forward): $2.38 per pound
+Current January 2021 COMEX Copper futures price $3.83 per pound

-Six months in the future, the manufacturer buys 2.5 million pounds of copper at $2.75 per pound (prevailing price at the time) and simultaneously sells the 100 COMEX Copper futures contracts at $2.78 per pound.
+On January 1st, 2021, the manufacturer buys 2.5 million pounds of copper at $4.20 per pound (prevailing price at the time) and simultaneously sells 100 January 2021 COMEX Copper Futures contracts at $4.23 per pound.

 In this example, the underlying price of copper has risen $0.40 per pound.
 Without hedging, the increase in the cost of purchasing the necessary copper is as follows:

-This $1 million price increase has been successfully offset by the purchase of COMEX Copper futures as follows:
+This increase has been successfully offset by the purchase of COMEX Copper Futures as follows:

 100 (contracts) X 25,000 (pounds) X $0.40 = $1,000,000